 High Nickel Chrome temperature belts should be idled at 1500 Degrees F. when not in production.

-Do NOT stop the conveyor belt while operating at high termperatures.
+Do not stop the conveyor belt while operating at high temperatures.

 General Audubon Conveyor Belt Information